 Again, solve each separately.

 For the second part, we have a simple natural number sum, but it doesn’t go all the way to one.
 We can handle this in a way I think is similar to how we handle dividing factorials, by just removing the part of the set that is eliminated.
-The sum of natural numbers from b down to a+2 is the full sum with the part from a+1 down removed.
+The sum of natural numbers from down to is the full sum with the part from down removed.

 .